Paths to the Flight Deck

 As a cadet, am I eligible for company benefits?

 Cadets are not considered employees and do not receive company benefits.
-Cadets will receive financial assistance as they build time and will be invited to exclusive Piedmont cadet events.
+However, Cadets will receive financial assistance as they build time, in addition to 60,000 AAdvantage miles at the time of enrollment and 60,000 miles at the transition to First Officer.
+Cadets are also invited to exclusive Piedmont events.

 I am interested in becoming a Cadet, but still have hours to build before reaching the 400-hour minimum.
 How can I be involved and stay connected with Piedmont Airlines in the meantime?